 - Early-Bird Cameo: Mitt Romney in "It's Time for Some Campaigning"

-- Early Installment Weirdness: The 2005 Year in Review "2-0-5" has several differences from later Year in Review videos.
+- Early-Installment Weirdness: The 2005 Year in Review "2-0-5" has several differences from later Year in Review videos.
 For one, while all reviews have been parodies of a single song, "2-0-5" mixed up "Auld Lang Syne" and "Turkey in the Straw."
 Second, all other year-in-review songs (barring "So Long to Ya, 2010") said as much about pop culture as they did about domestic and international news.
+Also, the part where there's a confused audience looking on at the singing stops after the second.

 - Fluffy Cloud Heaven: Most of the year-in-review videos have a montage to those who have died, showing them there.